phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 ## Build Automation

 Right now we need to execute 4 commands in the right order everytime we change a file.
 That's bad.
 So let's automate the build using a [Makefile][Makefile tutorial].
-But first we should create some clean directory structure for our source files:
+But first we should create some clean directory structure for our source files to separate the architecture specific files:

 ```
 …